• Home

 Sarandos and Peters pointed out that Paramount’s offer might entail more job cuts, because Paramount and Warner have more overlap in their operations than Netflix and Warner.
 “In the offer that Paramount was talking about today, they also were talking about $6 billion of synergies,” said Sarandos.
 “Where do you think synergies come from?
 Cutting jobs.
 Yeah, so we’re not cutting jobs, we’re making jobs.”

 Sarandos also discussed HBO, the premium cable channel turned streamer—Netflix’s former rival and inspiration.
-Sarandos has famously said of Netflix that “the goal is to become HBO faster than HBO can become us,” comments he later modified to add he wants “CBS and BBC” too.
+Sarandos has famously said of Netflix that “the goal is to become HBO faster than HBO can become us,” comments he later modified to add that he wants “CBS and BBC,” too.
 Now that his company is set to become HBO’s parent, he said it can realize its true destiny as the leading light of prestige TV.

 “They’ve been doing gymnastics to make themselves into a general entertainment brand,” Sarandos said of HBO in the HBO Max era overseen by WBD CEO David Zaslav.
 “Under this transaction, they don’t have to do that anymore.”

-Both Netflix co-CEOs also hammered a message clearly aimed at regulators who might take anti-trust action to halt the deal: The combined company would hardly dominate TV.
-The Netflix deal spins off CNN, TNT, Discovery, HGTV, the Food Network and the company’s other cable channels, while the Paramount offer keeps the cable assets attached.
+Both Netflix co-CEOs also hammered a message clearly aimed at regulators who might take antitrust action to halt the deal: The combined company would hardly dominate TV.
+The Netflix deal spins off CNN, TNT, Discovery, HGTV, the Food Network, and the company’s other cable channels, while the Paramount offer keeps the cable assets attached.
 Using Nielsen viewership data that appeared to include linear TV as well as streaming, Peters said Netflix commands just 8% of U.S. TV hours; adding HBO would raise that to 9%.

 “We’d still be behind YouTube,” he noted.
 “And we’d still be behind a combined Paramount-WBD at 14%.”